TheHood02/thehood02/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a React Native Developer (Intern).
-- 🌱 I’m currently learning express and REST API.
+- 🌱 I’m currently learning express and REST API on the side.
 - ⚡ Fun fact: I enjoy coding and learning new concepts in programming.
 - Visit my CodePen --> [thehood02](https://codepen.io/thehood02)